 |Some more great picnic gear|

 Indian Picnic Desserts

 Halwa comes in many forms but is equally tasty no matter which you choose.
 Because of my love of cashew nuts I really enjoy Kaju Halwa.
-It probably doesn’t look much like a dessert but one taste is all it will take to change your mind on this little gem.
+It probably doesn’t look much like a dessert.
+But one taste is all it will take to change your mind on this little gem.

 Indian Picnic Entertainment

-For those of us who are looking for a little more than just food at our picnic we can immerse ourselves deeper in the Indian themed day with a couple of games.
+For those of us who are looking for a little more than just food at our picnic, we can immerse ourselves deeper in the Indian themed day with a couple of games.

 You think soccer is the biggest sport in the world?
-Well it is, of course, but try telling that to your average Indian.
+Well, it is, of course, but try telling that to your average Indian.
 The favorite game in those parts is cricket and they go bat sh*t cray for it.
-Luckily for us cricket, in its simplest forms is a very easy game to learn and play.
-French cricket (I know) is a very picnic friendly form of this game which can be played on grass or sand.
+Luckily for us, cricket, in its simplest forms is a very easy game to learn and play.
+French cricket (I know) is a very picnic-friendly form of this game which can be played on grass or sand.
 A set like this is all you need for hours of fun no matter the size of your party.

 For larger picnics that are in need of a new fun game for many people, there is the wonderfully nuts Kabaddi.
 The basic premise of the game is that there are two teams who take it, in turn, to send one of their numbers forward to tag a member of the other team.
 They then have to try to make it back to their own side of the court.
 The nuts bit of this game though is that when your guy goes into enemy territory they must not breathe in.
 The way to prove this is by shouting kabaddi kabaddi kabaddi continuously until you have made it back.
 You can view the game in the video below for better understanding but please give it a try.
 It is extremely fun and funny when played with friends.